Tummy Tuck for C-Section Shelf: A Real Guide

 Think of it like a fitted sheet that’s been tucked unevenly—the fabric gathers in one spot and creates a ridge.

-Why Loose Skin Persists
+Why Won't the Loose Skin Go Away?

 During pregnancy or weight changes, skin stretches to accommodate volume.
 Afterward: